netdata/netdata/docs/Running-behind-apache.md

 ## Configuration of Content Security Policy

-If you want to enable CSP within your Apache, you should consider some special requirements of the headers.
+If you want to enable Content Security Policy (CSP) within your Apache, you should consider some special requirements of the headers.
 Modify your configuration like that:

 ```
     Header always set Content-Security-Policy "default-src http: 'unsafe-inline' 'self' 'unsafe-eval'; script-src http: 'unsafe-inline' 'self' 'unsafe-eval'; style-src http: 'self' 'unsafe-inline'"
 ```

 Note: Changes are applied by reloading or restarting Apache.

 ## Using Netdata with Apache's `mod_evasive` module

-The `mod_evasive` Apache module helps system administrators protect their web server from brute force and distributed denial of service attack (DDoS) attacks.
+The `mod_evasive` Apache module helps system administrators protect their web server from brute force and Distributed Denial of Service (DDoS) attacks.

 Because Netdata sends a request to the web server for every chart update, it's normal to create 20-30 requests per second, per client.
 If you're using `mod_evasive` on your Apache web server, this volume of requests will trigger the